TritonDataCenter/rfd/rfd/0068/README.md

 ### Plan

+*(Note this isn't an agreed plan.
+The "Image Versioning" section is still very much in discussion.)*

 Triton images should move to `X.Y.Z-BUILDSTAMP` for the version string format.
 The "BUILDSTAMP" is meant for build information and **not** for version precedence.
 Version precendence for builds is determined by: